 - Ada Smailbegović is a poet and critic.
 Her writing explores relations between poetics, natural history, affect, and animal studies.
 Smailbegović is the author of Avowal of What is Here (JackPine Press, 2009) and one of the founding members of The Organism for Poetic Research.
 She is currently completing a dissertation titled “Poetics of Liveliness: Natural Histories of Matter in Twentieth and Twenty-first Century Poetry” in New York University’s Department of English.

 - Sylvia Hardy is an artist based in New York City.
 She studied anthropology and photography at Washington University in St. Louis and received her MFA from Parsons.
 She has exhibited at Gallery Tayuta, Tokyo; Sydhavn Station, Copenhagen; and Spazio Morris, Milan.

-- Lucy Ives is the author of five books of poetry and prose, most recently The Hermit (The Song Cave).
-Her novel Impossible Views of the World will be published by Penguin Press in 2017.
+- Lucy Ives is the author of many books of poetry and prose, including The Hermit (2016), the novella nineties (2013), and, most recently, the novel Impossible Views of the World (2017, published by Penguin Press.
+Her writing has appeared in Artforum, Lapham’s Quarterly, Bomb, Conjunctions, The New Yorker, and Triple Canopy, where she was an editor for several years.